a-curious-kitty/clangbook/README.md

 1-24.c      34        (missing)

-2-1.c       36        Ranges of char, short, int and long signed and unsigned
+2-1.c       36        Ranges of char, short, int and long signed and unsigned 2-2.c       42        Equivalent loop to the for loop in page 41 without using && or ||
 ```